WorkSafeBC Home

 For workers in other hearing loss categories

-• Early Warning — Ensure these workers understand that noise might have already affected their hearing.
-Make sure they have appropriate hearing protection, and that they understand when and how it must be worn to prevent further hearing loss.
+• Early Warning — Ensure these workers understand that noise could have affected their hearing.
+Make sure they have appropriate hearing protection, and that they understand when and how it must be worn to prevent hearing loss from noise exposure.

 • Abnormal or Abnormal Change — Advise these workers to consult their family doctor or nurse practitioner.